 Festival Date and Schedule

 Festival activities usually run from 12:00 to 8:00 pm on the Saturday of the event.
-Below is the entertainment lineup for 2019.
+However, as stated above, the festival ran from 5:00 pm to 7:30 pm as a virtual event in 2020.
+Dates and details for the 2021 festival are to be determined.

 2019 Main Stage Entertainment

-The live performance schedule on the festival’s Main Stage outside in the Plaza featured the following groups:
+The 2019 live performance schedule on the festival’s Main Stage outside in the Plaza featured the following groups (and 2021 will likely be comparable):

 - 12:20 pm – Ginalina/Mrs. Claus (emcee) and Krystle Dos Santos performs O Canada